Table Filtering (7 min)

 1. Navigate to Interactivity in your Power Table Settings panel and select the Allow Filtering checkbox.

-2. Select the column that you would like to filter with the Columns Filter drop-down menu.
-For our example, we have chosen to filter the Power Table’s column by Full Name and Birthdate.
+2. Use the Columns Filter dropdown menu to select the column you want to filter.
+For example, we filtered the Power Table’s column by Full Name and Birthdate.

 03 How to Change the Filter Type

-3. Change the UI Control option to Date Range with the drop-down menu before clicking on the Apply button.
+3. Use the dropdown menu to change the UI Control option to Date Range before clicking the Apply button.

 4. Notice that your filter has now changed in your Birthdate column in your Power Table.